+Application forms and equal opportunity forms are available at:

+www.scotland-malawipartnership.org/get-involved/vacancies-and-opportunities/

-Application forms are available at: www.scotland-malawipartnership.org Please complete and email, with a CV, to: david@scotland-malawipartnership.org
+Please complete both forms and email, with your CV, to: stuartb@scotland-malawipartnership.org

-For further information David Hope-Jones on 0131 529 3164 david@scotland-malawipartnership.org
+To discuss the role, or for further information, please contact David Hope-Jones on 0131 529 3164 <a href="mailto:david@scotland-mai

-Closing date for applications: 09.00 on Monday 12th February 2018
+Closing date for applications: 09.00 on Wednesday 26 February 2020.
+Interviews will take place in Edinburgh on the 3rd March 2020.